-Today the island remains in the hands of the charming Baring family who live completely off-grid and Alexander Baring ( 7th Baron Revelstoke ) is spearheading what has become known as “The Lambay Initiative”, a comprehensive effort to preserve this unique island ensuring that not only its coastline, flora, fauna and architecture are kept protected and nurtured, but that the original culture and values transmitted from generation to generation are kept alive in a vibrant yet discreet lifestyle which instantly appeals to all who are fortunate to share it via our select and private Whiskey Island Tours.
+Today the island remains in the hands of the charming Baring family who live completely off-grid and Alexander Baring ( 7th Baron Revelstoke ) is spearheading what has become known as “The Lambay Initiative”, a comprehensive effort to preserve this unique island ensuring that not only its coastline, flora, fauna and architecture are kept protected and nurtured, but that the original culture and values transmitted from generation to generation are kept alive in a vibrant yet discreet lifestyle which instantly appeals to all who are fortunate to experience it.

 At a time when Lambay Island is more and more recognised as a unique retreat for Wellness and Provenance, the nascent activity of Whiskey Making is testimony to how much Lambay Island is a sanctuary for a distinctive and enjoyable way of life.